huwcarwyn/react-laravel-boilerplate/readme.md

 I personally use Vagrant and [Homestead](https://laravel.com/docs/5.5/homestead "Homestead"), so these installation instructions assume that you use Homestead as well, but the project's dependencies are very similar to the base Laravel installation, so if you use something else to develop locally, the instructions shouldn't change too much.

 - Clone the repository using `git clone https://github.com/huwcarwyn/react-laravel-boilerplate`
+- Fill out a .env file in the project root using the .env.example file as a template
 - Install composer dependencies using `composer install`
 - Install NPM dependencies using `npm install`
 - Make sure to create two databases, one main and one for running the tests